All children included in public health insurance from 2024. How do I transfer my kids?

 And now, to the questions concerning health insurance and residence permit renewal:

 If you are about to start a process of renewal of your child’s residence permit and you have provided them with commercial health insurance expiring only after the given date of 1 January 2024, you do not have to think about this change of law until your commercial health insurance expires.
-Example: if your kid’s commercial health insurance ends on 30 November 2025, you will only have to register them starting on 1 December 2025.
-You will, however, have to prove to the new health insurance company that your kid has indeed had commercial health insurance since January 2024.

 One last recommendation from us:

 Take advantage of the full access to public health insurance and ask your chosen insurance company for a list of pediatricians or any other doctors you have been struggling to find for your child.
-Read our guide on how to find a doctor
+Read our guide on how to find a doctor.

 Fingers crossed and have as smooth a transition as possible!